GenesisEducationKyiv/software-engineering-school-4-0-dimanovoseltsev/currencies/README.md

 # 💱 Currencies Api

 The migration and initial import of currencies will be carried out in the Docker container named `app-setup`.

-Emails are sent once a day using cron jobs.
-A separate container named `cron` was created specifically for these tasks.
-You can view the list of commands and logs in the `docker/cron` directory.
  Additionally, continuous import of exchange rates is also implemented using cron jobs.

 # Quick Start (via  docker)
 ```bash